mac-a-r0ni/lngnbuilds/README.md

 If it's in this repo I have built and ran the software on at least one machine successfully.

-Machines used for testing: Pinebook Pro, MacMini M1 (asahi/slackware)
+Machines used for testing: Pinebook Pro, MacMini M1 (asahi/slackware), VMware Fusion

 All packages tested and verified working.